ZugustheDugus/holbertonschool-web_back_end/0x04-Session_authentication/README.md

-Basic Authentication project for Holberton School by Hayden M. Cooper
+Authentication project for Holberton School by Hayden M. Cooper